What is SEO (search engine optimization)? Lets Get Into It!

 Search engine optimization is the process of improving the visibility of a website or web page in a search engine’s unpaid results.

 What is SEO?
 Search engines such as Google use algorithms to determine their rankings.
 In general, high-quality sites will receive better rankings than lower quality sites.
 For example, if you search for “Basketball Shoes” on Google, the first 10 websites that appear are likely to be legitimate businesses selling basketball shoes.
+A great tool to start researching your niche keywords is Google Keyword Planner.

 For some insights into what Google is expecting from websites, read the Google Webmaster Guidelines.